cloudposse/docs/content/tools/kops.md

 Find the latest release of kops [here](https://github.com/kubernetes/kops/releases).

+Then follow the instructions for upgrading kubernetes.

+# Upgrading Kubernetes Release

+Upgrading `kops` cluster to a new release of kubernetes requires that we upgrade the `kubectl` client as well as select a kubernetes release that is compatible with kops.

 To explictly upgrade `kubectl`, add this to the `Dockerfile`
 ```
 RUN make -C /packages/install kubectl KUBECTL_VERSION=1.10.0